goharbor/website/docs/administration/backup-restore/_index.md

 Install the Velero CLI and server according to the [official Velero documentation](https://velero.io/docs/latest/basic-install/).

 {{< note >}}
-Depending on the size of your data, you may need to increase the CPU or memory resources available to Velero, especially if you are using Restic.
+Depending on the size of your data, you may need to increase the CPU or memory resources available to Velero.
 Refer to the [doc](https://velero.io/docs/latest/customize-installation/#customize-resource-requests-and-limits) for more information.
 {{< /note >}}

 ## Backup Harbor Instance